idiotekk/unknown_contracts/notes/note_0.md

     - ...
     - `int256`
     - `int` is an alias of int256
+    - smaller int types cost more in exeuction because it need to trim the data at the slot to get the correct int
 - `uint`
 - `fixed`, 'fixed' point number
 - `ufixed`